-It’s also helpful if we can have your permission to email you.
-We can send you reminders for any reviews you may need and send you a copy of our newsletter so you can keep up-to-date with any changes within the practice (opening times, new staff etc.).
+It’s helpful if we can have your consent to email you.
+We send reminders for any reviews needed and a copy of our newsletter so you can keep up-to-date with any changes within the practice (opening times, new staff etc.).

 There’s lots of information and advice online for people aged between 16-25 for all aspects of your health, but to make it a bit easier we have narrowed down some websites and organisations which you may find helpful:

-- YMCA www.theymca.org.uk a charity that works with young people and families to build better futures, they also offer a counselling service.
+- YMCA www.theymca.org.uk a charity working with young people and families to build better futures, who offer a counselling service

 - iCaSH www.icash.nhs.uk based in Cambridgeshire, with centres in various locations across the county, they can provide advice on contraception (including emergency contraception) and STI screening services as well as having an option on their website to order a self-test kit to check for certain STIs.

-- Headmeds www.headmeds.org.uk provides lots of information about what’s in different medications and facts about what they’re used for.
+- Headmeds www.headmeds.org.uk provides information about what’s in different medications and facts about what they’re used for

 - Keep Your Head www.keep-your-head.com/CP-MHS offers advice on who can help you in difficult situations as well as advice on stress, bullying, self-harm and what to do in a mental health crisis.
-The website also has a page with some helpful mental health apps for you to download.
+The website has a page with helpful mental health apps for you to download

-- Kooth www.kooth.com free online counselling for people aged between 11 and 24 years available every day of the year to listen and help you.
+- Kooth www.kooth.com free online counselling for people aged between 11 to 24 years available every day of the year to listen and help

-- Help is at Hand - a leaflet to support you after someone may have died by suicide.
+- Help is at Hand - a leaflet to support you after someone may have died by suicide (leaflet below)

 Help it at Hand